-To manually lock a door from the inside, slide the manual lever on your door down.
-To manually unlock a door from the inside, slide the lever on the door up.
+To lock a door from the inside, rotate the manual lever on your door forward.
+To unlock a door from the inside, rotate the lever on the door rearward.

 You will see a colored area on the lever when the door is unlocked.